-There’s been a spotlight on the dangers of pompous, impersonal, and jargon-filled business writing recently, (including here on this blog,) and I’ll admit it can be difficult to rein in.
-However, consumer-based businesses and communicators have no excuse.
+There’s been a spotlight on the dangers of pompous, impersonal, and jargon-filled business writing recently (including here on this blog) and I’ll admit it can be difficult to rein in.
+However, those writing for a consumer audience have no excuse.
 They shop, eat, and listen to the radio, too, right?

-Most retailers don’t have customers anymore, because “care team members” serve their “guests.”
-Apparently this is cozier.
+Most stores don’t have customers anymore, because “care team members” serve their “guests.”
+Apparently, this is cozier.
 For some reason, use of jargon has gone the other way.

-Retailers now casually refer to SKU’s, and you may have a choice between a blister pack and “hanging assorted” at the store.
-We get cash from ATM’s when we don’t have time to visit consumer banking for a debit.
+Retailers now casually refer to SKU’s, and you may have a choice between a “blister pack” and “hanging assorted” at the store.
+We get cash from ATM’s when we don’t have time to visit retail banking for a debit transaction.

-When preparing a frozen dinner, instructions often say, “Remove product from its overwrap.”
-“Be careful, contents will be extremely hot.”
-Mmmm, yummy.
+When preparing a frozen dinner, instructions often say, “Remove product from its overwrap,” and “Be careful, contents will be extremely hot.”
+Mmm, yummy.

-But here’s what inspired me to write this post: I was on the web looking for a restaurant address, and their site had a nice interactive map.
+But here’s what inspired me to write this post: I was online looking for a restaurant location, and their website had a nice interactive map.
 The instructions?
 “Click on your market.”
-And I thought we had something special….
+I knew we had something special.

 January 6, 2012